 How to do one thing at a time: A neuroscientist’s 3-step guide to single-tasking

 Now, I know what you’re thinking: Sure, single tasking sounds great in practice, but the realities of my life and job necessitate some level of multitasking.

-Step 1: Get rid of your distractions (including your phone)
+Step 1: Get rid of distractions (including your phone)

 And it’s not just notifications that push us to multitask.
 Gazzaley explains how even just having your phone in view is a distraction and leads to multitasking.

-To single task, start by putting your phone away in a bag or another room.
+In order to start single-tasking, you need to put your phone away in a bag or another room.
 And while you’re at it, remove yourself from other distractions.
 Close your email client and IM or put your computer into Do Not Disturb mode.

-If you find your willpower slips, you can use a tool like RescueTime’s FocusTime feature to block distracting websites while you single task through your day.
+If you find your willpower slips, you can use a tool like FocusTime to block distracting websites while you single task through your day.